alienth/torstatus/doc/DESIGN.rst

 ...............
 TorStatus is likely to be viewed by a larger-than-usual number of clients of the Tor network.
-When torified, data transfer is bounded by the connection speed of the slowest relay in a Tor relay chain.
+When torified, data transfer is bounded by the connection speed of the slowest relay in a Tor relay circuit.
 Additionally, many common tools such as cookies or javascript can pose more security problems than usual.